jodevsa/node-bitview/README.md

 `npm install bitview --save`

-Initalizing a view
+Initializing a view
 -----
     new BitView(Length)
     new BitView(buffer)
+    Buffer.from(arg)

 ##### Parameters:
     length: length in bits
     buffer: use an existing buffer
+    arg: Another interface to create a new BitView instance arg could be an array of bits [1,0,1] or a string '1010' or a buffer.

 Methods
 -----
 ### .flip(pos)
     flips the value of the bit at location pos
 ### .get(pos)
-    return the value of the bit at location pos  (0 or 1)
+    Returns the value of the bit at location pos  (0 or 1)
 ### .set(pos,v)
     Sets the value of a bit at location pos to v
+### .toBuffer()
+    Returns the buffer used by the view.
 Properties
 -----
 ### .length
-    returns length in bits.
+    Returns length in bits.

+### .from(arg)
+    Another interface to create a new BitView instance arg could be an array of bits [1,0,1] or a string '1010' or a buffer.

 Usage: